alexdebril/rss-atom-bundle/README.md

 * RSS/Atom write support
 * 100% Code coverage

-Maybe other features will be implemented afterwards.
+Maybe other features will be implemented afterwards, like data source management